axu2/feral-interactive-mac-controllers/README.md

 * Tomb Raider (2013)
 * Rise of the Tomb Raider
 * Shadow of the Tomb Raider
-* Life is Strange
 * Life is Strange 2
-* Sleeping Dogs
-* Bioshock Remastered
-* Bioshock 2 Remastered

 Feel free to open a PR adding to the list of supported games!
 All feral ports should work but adding to the list makes search engine optimization easier.

+## Known Games with Issues
+* Sleeping Dogs

+Force Steam Input for this game instead of adding a plist.

 ## Official Support